dgatf/sct101ctm/README.md

 ## Prepare bootable USB on a Ubuntu installation

-Download Ubuntu/Ubuntu Budgie/Xubuntu
+Download Ubuntu preferred flavour

-Install isorespin.
-This tablet requires a 32bit UEFI boot to load a 64bits OS.
-Ubuntu comes with 64bits bootloader.
-To replace with a 32bit UEFI bootloader use [isorespin](http://linuxiumcomau.blogspot.com/2017/06/customizing-ubuntu-isos-documentation.html) script
+The tablet has with a 32bit UEFI, but Ubuntu comes with 64bits bootloader.
+To replace with a 32bit UEFI bootloader you can use [isorespin](http://linuxiumcomau.blogspot.com/2017/06/customizing-ubuntu-isos-documentation.html)

 Create the iso with 32bit bootloader

-`isorespin.sh -i ubuntu-budgie-19.04-desktop-amd64.iso`
+`isorespin.sh -i xubuntu-19.10-desktop-amd64.iso`

 Create a bootable USB with Startup Disk Creator

+Alternatively you can prepare a bootable usb with [Arch](https://wiki.archlinux.org/index.php/ASUS_x205ta#Proper_way_of_generating_a_bootia32.efi_with_grub.cfg_included) and build the system from scratch

 ## Change UEFI boot order in Windows on Schneider